-It was there that we found the first, and only, evidence that we were travelling in the right direction in what was a rusty, worn-out sign indicating Makgadigadi Adventure Camp was a further 52 kilometres from this point.
+It was there that we found the first, and only, evidence that we were travelling in the right direction through a rusty, worn-out sign indicating Makgadigadi Adventure Camp was a further 52 kilometres from this point.

 Why not Kubu?

-I had chosen to spend the night at this camp instead of the better-known Kubu Island mainly because of the ‘relative’ lack of information on the area – short of one or two conflicting reviews on Google maps.
+I had chosen to spend the night at this camp instead of the better-known Kubu Island mainly because of the ‘relative’ lack of information about the ‘adventure Camp’ – short of one or two conflicting reviews on Google maps.

 At this point, I have to say that part of the excitement was the fact we were travelling alone.
 Just the two of us in an older Hilux 4×4 armed with a tent and a cooler box.
 If we broke down or got stuck… things would get interesting.

 From the village, the dirt road track heads north between the ‘Sua’ and ‘Nwetwe’ salt pans.
-Dense bush and trees line each side and the area is generally flat, so you don’t really know where you are.
-It is a dirt road with sections of soft sand, some mud ruts and lighter coloured ‘beachy’ sand.
+Dense bushes and trees line each side of the road and the area is generally flat, so you don’t really know where you are.
+It is a dirt road with sections of soft sand, some mud ruts and lighter-coloured ‘beachy’ sand.

-The old truck coming the other way proved this part is passable however the thought of having 4×4 if needed did give us some assurance as we further lost connection to the modern world.
+The old truck coming the other way proved this particular section is passable, however, the thought of having 4×4 if needed did give us some assurance as we lost our tenuous connection to the modern world.

 ONTO THE SALT PAN!

-At a certain point after two dozen kilometres the vegetation opened up and we were suddenly presented with an endless open expanse as far as you could see.
-The Garmin indicated that we needed to leave the dirt road – but there was no track.
+At a certain point after two dozen kilometres, the vegetation opened up and we were suddenly presented with an endless open expanse as far as you could see.
+The Garmin indicated that we needed to leave the dirt road – but there was no track to follow.
 Just some vehicle tyre marks in the sand.